 What is Group B Strep?

 Group B streptococcus is a leading cause of early- onset neonatal infection, resulting in sepsis, pneumonia and meningitis in the UK.
-Early onset Group B Strep (EOGBS) currently affects 1 in 400 babies which can be life threatening, unfortunately there is no way to tell which baby will be affected.
+Early onset Group B Strep (EOGBS) currently affects 1 in 1750 babies and 1 in 400 if the mother is carrying group B strep.
+EOGBS can be life threatening, unfortunately there is no way to tell which baby will be affected.

 Does GBS carry any symptoms in pregnancy?

 Carrying GBS is asymptomatic, meaning there are no symptoms associated with GBS.
-The only way to find out whether you are is through testing.
+The only way to find out whether you are carrying it is through testing.

 Is GBS testing available on the NHS?